JOHNNY

 Review copyright 2002 by E.C.McMullen Jr.

-To be sure, there were/are other maniac comics out there with homicidal types as the main character / anti-hero: Some that came before JTHM.
-But they coughed and sputtered or just sank from their own bullshit.
+To be sure, there were/are other maniac comics out there with homicidal types as the main character / anti-hero (S. Clay Wilson's THE CHECKERED DEMON): Some that came before JTHM.
+But most (DC and Marvel attempts mainly) coughed and sputtered or just sank from their own bullshit.

 The one that immediately comes to mind (because of the hue and cry I've heard over JTHM being some kind of rip-off of it) is Diane DiMassa's HOTHEAD PAISAN: Homicidal Lesbian Terrorist.
 Apparently Hothead is a lesbian not because she enjoys the sexual company of women, but because men in the Western world are so unforgivably vile (it's okay to be gay, Diane.
 You don't need an excuse).

-After Paisan tortures, slaughters and mutilates men by the thousands, she then weeps dramatically over the death of two of her lesbian sisters who were shot in the head, thus justifying her own actions (arm across her eyes for dramatic gravitas - yet this is meant to be a serious moment).
+After Paisan tortures, slaughters and mutilates men by the thousands, as well as the heterosexual women who love them (traitors).
+After the slaughter, she weeps dramatically over the death of two of her lesbian sisters who were shot in the head, thus justifying her own actions (arm across her eyes for dramatic gravitas - yet this is meant to be a serious moment).
 At the end of the graphic novel, Hothead's mercy and forgiveness comes in the form of a benediction from a spirit who shares her crazed world view.

-In interviews, DiMassa explains that Hothead is not really sick, the world is sick: It's not her fault, it's everyone else's fault: Hers is an extreme but logical point of view.
+In interviews, DiMassa explains that Hothead is not really sick, the Western world is sick: It's not her fault, it's everyone else's fault: Hers is an extreme but logical point of view.
 And so terrorism is justified.
 Then again, in such a world, since I'm the target of such rage my thoughts and feelings on the subject have no value or credibility (gathered from reading articles written by women who love the comic book).
 You could say by that logic, women's thoughts on the repulsive Japanese comic book, Rapeman, are invalid.
+Because, you know, women are the target.

 One of the saving graces of HOTHEAD PAISAN was Diane herself, who may have influenced Jhonen by doing the sideline, linear notes, pointing out her mistakes, self-effacing humor, and so on.
 Then again they may have both got this from Robert Crumb or Sergio Aragones.
 Then again they may all have grown up with Harvey Kurtzman and his little cartoons running between the panels of Mad Magazine and through the lettering of the word "MAD" in the old covers.
 Who knows?
-At any rate, I've never read or heard of Diane directly making sour remarks about Jhonen, only the fans.
+At any rate, I've never read or heard of Diane directly making sour remarks about Jhonen, or he about her.

 JOHNNY THE HOMICIDAL MANIAC takes full responsibility for its actions, places them clearly at the feet of its protagonist, and neither plays favorites (except in the case of not intentionally harming children or painting Johnny as a rapist) or begs for absolution.
 The humor is often self-referential and self-effacing.
 Take it in fun, take it serious, but have the strength of character to be responsible for your own decisions.